-- Report the Accident.
-This step is very important and should be completed as soon as possible.
-Employers should speak with witnesses of the accident to get their accounts, take photos where the accident took place, and comply with all OSHA reporting and recordkeeping regulations.
+- Report the accident: Employers should speak with witnesses of the accident to get their accounts, take photos where the accident took place, and comply with all OSHA reporting and recordkeeping regulations.
 This is important in thinking about what to do when an accident happens at work: always be truthful in the post-accident report.
 If OSHA realizes that the initial accident report has any holes or half-truths, they will impose significant fines and penalties.

 For a complete list of all reporting policies, click here

 - File workers’ compensation reports, if applicable in your state.

-- Determine the Liability.
-As the employer, you may need to cover medical expenses and disability leave for the employees affected in the accident.
+- Determine the liability: As the employer, you may need to cover medical expenses and disability leave for the employees affected by the accident.
 If the accident was a result of an OSHA violation, the employer may also have to pay for additional compensation and employee benefits.

-If you have any other questions about what to do in the case of an accident in your workplace, visit the OSHA website, or call the OSHA office nearest you.
+If you have any other questions about what to do when an accident happens at work, visit the OSHA website, or call the OSHA office nearest you.

 How to Avoid a Forklift Accident at Work